rqritter/WCU-PaperCut/README.md

     ```
 #### 2. C:\Program Files\PaperCut MF\server\custom\service.conf

 * Increase the share of memory avalable to PaperCut.
 (For more information, see the KB article: https://www.papercut.com/kb/Main/IncreaseMaxMemoryUsage)
-  Add the following line
+  Add the following new line to the file
   ```
   wrapper.java.additional.6=-XX:DefaultMaxRAMFraction=2
   ```